Caleb S.

 FAQ Icon

-Yes, you can add relevant, credible, and reputable websites in your annotated bibliography.
+Yes, you can add relevant, credible, and reputable websites to your annotated bibliography.
 However, make sure that you add relevant sites only that could offer greater insight into your topic.

 What is the main advantage of having to write an annotated bibliography?